Go on to Part Two

 Apr.
 2 Hannover, Germany Mulltonne

 opened for Colosseum with one account giving an attendance estimate of 650.
-The venue for this date has proven difficult to confirm.
-At this point, it is most likely that the two bands appeared at this new club in Hannover.
+The venue for this date has caused a bit of confusion.
+However, it is now fairly certain that the two bands appeared at this new club in Hannover.
 Very compelling accounts from three separate audience members exist.
 One of these fans recalls it was a very cold night and remembers the club’s distinctive wooden bar that extended across the front of the stage, presumably to protect the performers from falling off, and he remembers Derek holding this bar and lifting it up during the show.
 He also took some photographs of the headliner, while a friend with him actually recorded the show, although the whereabouts of that tape are now unknown.
 Another fan at the show wrote a review for a German underground music magazine called Flash, in which he listed the exact date.
-The confusion over just what happened on April 2 arose from some contrary evidence suggesting the two bands played in Munster, as listed below.
+The earlier confusion arose from an ad in the German Sounds magazine listing this April 2 gig as planned for Munsterlandhalle in Munster.

 Apr.
 5 Munich, Germany Circus Krone Building